 The Assembly at a Glance

-Their ministry came apart in 2003 when George's serious moral failures were exposed.
+The ministry came apart in 2003 when George's serious moral failures were exposed.
 As more information came to light the Geftakys Assembly system was revealed to be a cult.
-Injuries from the cultic system are deep and enduring in the lives of many former members.
+Often unrecognized until later in life, injuries from the cultic system are deep and enduring in the lives of many former members.
 George died in 2014 and his wife Betty in 2022.

-The articles The Geftakys Assemblies - an Overview and Irons' History of the Geftakys Assembly Ministry give more in-depth coverage.
+The Assembly Timeline, The Geftakys Assemblies - an Overview and Irons' History of the Geftakys Assembly Ministry give more in-depth coverage.
 The following snapshots are a quick birds-eye view of the Geftakys Assembly ministry.

 Influences

-• The appealing emphasis on "New Testament gathering" from the Plymouth Brethren
+The appealing emphasis on "New Testament gathering" from

 More about the background of the Assembly »»